 What Is a Good P/E Ratio

 For example, tech stocks are known for having a higher price to earnings ratio.
 In general, tech produces higher future earnings than financial stocks.
-So, investors are willing to pay a higher premium to invest in tech stocks in the hope that the trend will continue.
+So, investors are willing to pay a higher premium to invest in tech stocks in the hope that this trend will continue.

-Is It Worth Investing in Stocks With Low Price-to-Earnings Ratio
+Is it Worth Investing in Stocks With Low Price-to-Earnings Ratio

 To answer this question, it depends on the type of investor you are.
 Are you looking for value?
 Or, are you seeking quick returns?